top of page

 I am a firm believer that there are two primary motivators in this world - Pain and Pleasure.
 On paper, both are equally opposed - Just like love/hate and day/night.
 They are two very different sides of the same coin.
 But what happens to that equality when Pain promises Pleasure?
 When Hate speaks convincingly of Love?
 When the night preaches Enlightenment?
 A new constitution?
 A bit of absolution mixed with devolution?
 Perhaps even an ill-fated Revolution?

 "History does not repeat yet it often rhymes."
-With this in mind, I offer my modern day interpretation of "Bunt" aka Revolt.
+With this in mind, I offer my modern day interpretation of "Revolt" aka Bunt.

 bottom of page